Click HERE to watch video.

 Steal Smart

-Each week I receive a blog on by industry maven Denny Hatch.
+Each week I receive a blog on direct marketing by industry maven Denny Hatch.
 Hatch’s posts are packed with practical, proven that improve my outreach efforts.
 Chances are, you’ve been entranced by some of the techniques I learned and deployed after about them in Hatch’s emails.

 Last week it was a simple two-word phrase that caught my attention.
 It came from a Writer’s Guild luncheon that Hatch attended in 1982.